Those with the least get the most, but that doesn’t mean those with more don’t get anything: Chan Chun Sing

 NOT JUST ABOUT LOWER-INCOME

-Later, in response to an additional question from Member of Parliament Liang Eng Hwa, Mr Chan stressed that it was not just the lower-income the Government was concerned with.
+Later, in response to an additional question from Member of Parliament Liang Eng Hwa, Mr Chan stressed that it was not just lower-income groups the Government was concerned with.

 “Of course as a general policy we try to do more for the lower-income and perhaps the retirees first,” he said.
 “Having said that, the Government is very aware of the aspirations and needs of the middle-income group.
 That is why we have a broad-based swathe of measures that I have alluded to help everyone.